kevinzhuang01/srp_2025/_profiles/samsonquaye.md

   Science; Other Computer and Information Sciences; Other Engineering and Technologies;
   Performance Evaluation and Benchmarking; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: I want to participate in the Sustainable Research Pathways program because of the nature of the program, primarily mentoring you to grow in research.
+I believe this program will give me the chance to grow as a researcher by working closely with mentors and collaborators who share an interest in solving real-world problems with scientific approaches.
+It would help deepen my understanding in conducting scientific research and collaborating with scholars from different background.
+I hope to contribute my skills in mathematics and AI while also learning from others whose perspectives and experiences are different from mine.
+From this experience, I want to gain not only technical growth but also the professional development and connections that can guide me as I move forward in my academic and research career.
+  My goal is to come out of the program with stronger research skills, a clearer sense of direction in the domain area I get the chance to work in.
 ---

 ## Academic Interests